-We have increased Materials and Services to accommodate extra legal services if the Agency attains a new debt consolidation loan and new money loan this fiscal year.
-Agency Bond insurance is on a 3-year pre-paid plan and is not due until 2020, therefore a budget amount is not included for this year.
+If the new project loan borrowing becomes a reality, there will be added legal and bank fees; therefore, we have increased Materials and Services to accommodate extra legal services.
+The line for insurance is zero as the agency bond insurance is on a 3-year pre-paid plan and is not due until the next fiscal year in 2020-2021.
 The General Fund Unappropriated Ending Fund Balance is 10%, as in previous years.